saumeya/kam/docs/journey/day1/README.md

 ## Argo CD Permissions

-By default, kam provides admin privileges to Argo CD application controller service account.
-For each environment managed by kam, a rolebinding file is generated, that makes Argo CD an admin in that environment.
-In order to modify it, update the argocd-admin rolebinding file
+For each environment managed by kam, the namespace is labelled with `argocd.argoproj.io/managed-by:<argocd-namespace>` and the GitOps operator creates the necessary RBAC resources for the Argo CD instance to manage that namespace.
+In order to provide custom permissions for a namespace, update the role `<argocd-instance>-argocd-application-controller` in that namespace.

-* `environments/<name>/env/base/argocd-admin.yaml`

 ## Bringing the bootstrapped environment up